 But for the small business owner, he is more interested in wanting to know how much was sold today and how were those sales paid.
 A POS provides this information.
 The system tabulates the entire day’s sales and reports the form of payment.
-So if the report states that sales were paid via two forms, so much in credit cards and so much in cash, the cashier should have that amount of cash in the till box at the end of the day.
+If the report states that sales were paid via two forms, so much in credit cards and so much in cash, the cashier should have that amount of cash in the till box at the end of the day.
 This allows for easy till box reconciliation at close of business.

 In addition, the POS will document via the UPC numbers how many of each product was sold.
 If you have regular types of customers, you can even determine which customers purchase the most.
 Examples of this include your large home material suppliers.
 Many small contractors carry accounts with Home Depot and Lowes.

 How is Point of Sale Setup?

 In general there are two parts to a POS system.
 The first is the hardware.
 Typically this includes a cash drawer, a computer, a scanner (wand) and a credit card reader.
 Hardware will run around $1,500 per station or register in your store.